Pedromacedo41/Desafio-Musical-Web-App/README.md

 # _Nowadays Status:_

    -Offline.
-However, the website can be imported to VS enviroment and has its SGBD setted through the edition the context settings lines on the configurating file.
+However, the website can be imported to VS enviroment and has its SGBD setted through the edition the context settings lines on the configurating file web.config